 - Visit the archeological site.
 A civilization was preserved by a volcanic eruption, and this is a great way to learn about the island’s history.

 - Take a winery tour.
-Due to the volcanic soil, Santorini has some amazing wines.
+Due to the volcanic soil, Santorini has some amazing wines, and this tour lets you try a bunch and see the sunset.

 - Wander through the streets.
 Don’t be afraid to get a little lost.
 The towns are small, and there’s only so far you can go.
 This is a fun way to admire the architecture and soak up the ambiance of the island.